forestdb/forestdb.org/models/syllogisms-cogsci14.md

 A model of syllogistic reasoning as communication.

-Note: The model presented below is for transparency and/or pedagogical purposes.
-The program itself is computationally expensive.
-The state space grows exponentially with the number-of-objects parameter.
-However, we are interested not in the distribution of situations per se, but in the distribution of true-sentences that those situations imply.
-As such, we can derive an equivalence-class representation of the situation space, which is projection of the distribution of situations onto the sentences of interest.
-The equivalence-class of situations does not grow with the number of objects and is much faster to run.
-However, the number-of-objects and base-rate parameters cannot be changed inside the model.
-The version of that model (with best-fit parameters n_objects = 5, br = 0.25 used in Ref:tessler2014syllogisms) can be found [here](http://forestdb.org/models/syllogisms-equivalence-cogsci14.html).

-The reasoner imagines an experimenter who chooses premises conditioned on the reasoner inferring an intended conclusion.
+The reasoner imagines an experimenter who chooses an argument (i.e. premises) conditioned on the reasoner inferring an intended conclusion.

 A syllogism is a two-sentence (premise) argument.
-Each sentence consists of 2 terms, and between the two premises, 1 of the terms is shared.
+Each sentence consists of 2 terms, and between the two sentences, 1 of the terms is shared.
 E.g.

 > B - A